 World Sleep Society

-ROCHESTER, MN – January 8, 2019—World Sleep Society is issuing a global call to action about the importance of healthy sleep.
-Friday, March 15, 2019 is the 12th annual World Sleep Day®.
+ROCHESTER, MN – January 2, 2020—World Sleep Society is issuing a global call to action about the importance of healthy sleep.
+Friday, March 13, 2020 is the 13th annual World Sleep Day®.
 Created and hosted by World Sleep Society, World Sleep Day is an internationally recognized awareness event bringing researchers, health professionals and patients together to recognize sleep and its important impact on our health.

-World Sleep Day 2019 will incorporate the slogan, ‘Healthy Sleep, Healthy Aging,’ intended to emphasize the importance of sleep in overall health at any age.
+World Sleep Day 2020 will incorporate the slogan, ‘Better Sleep, Better Life, Better Planet,’ highlighting sleep’s important place as a pillar of health, allowing for better decision making and cognitive understanding in even big issues, such as our planet.
 This focus is purposefully broad in meaning, surrounding the message that quality of life can be improved with healthy sleep.
 Conversely, when sleep fails, health declines, decreasing quality of life.
-Sound sleep is a treasured function and one of the core pillars of health.
+Sound sleep is a treasured function.
 World Sleep Society has compiled ten tips for healthier sleep.
 These recommendations for children and adults can be viewed on worldsleepday.org under resources.

 CALL TO ACTION